 We believe that the most effective way for community foundations to develop their community leadership skills is to learn from others in the field.
 While every community is different, community foundations themselves share a lot of similarities that allow for the transfer of knowledge, skills, resources and learning from one community foundation to the next.

-Develop their community leadership potential: Our year-long Executive Leadership Institute and 1.5-day Introduction to Community Leadership were created to make community foundation staff, Board and leadership comfortable with the concept of community leadership, and prepared to incorporate it into their work.
+Our introductory Setting the Table course and year-long Executive Leadership Institute were designed to make community foundation staff, board and leadership comfortable with the concept of community leadership and prepared to incorporate it into their work.
 We also present community leadership at meetings, conferences, and workshops.

 Below are the peer learning opportunities that we currently offer or are offered on an ongoing basis at CFLeads.
 To see what’s coming up, visit our Events Calendar.